joist-orm/joist-orm/docs/docs/goals/code-generation.md

 sidebar_position: 1
 ---

-One of the primary ways Joist achieves ActiveRecord-level productivity and DRY-ness is by leveraging **continual, schema-driven code generation**.
+One of the primary ways Joist achieves ActiveRecord-level productivity is by generating the boilerplate part of domain models from the database schema.

-### Understanding the Generated Code

-Joist will generate:

-- Each codegen entity file (`AuthorCodegen.ts`) (every time)
-    - Contains the generated `AuthorCodegen` class that extends `BaseEntity`
-    - Contains fields for all primitive columns
-    - Contains fields for all relations (references and collections)
-    - Contains auto-generated validations (from not null constraints)
-- Each working entity file (`Author.ts`) (just once)
-    - Contains an empty `Author` class that extends `AuthorCodegen`
-- Each entity factory file (`Author.factories.ts`) (just once)
-- A `metadata.ts` file with schema information (every time)

-### Example Entity File
+## Beautiful Domain Models

-I.e. for an `authors` table, the initial `Author.ts` file is as clean & simple as:
+To see this in action, for an `authors` table, in Joist the initial `Author.ts` domain model is as clean & simple as:

 ```typescript
 import { AuthorCodegen } from "./entities";